Longitudinal Network Models and Permutation-Uniform Markov Chains: Markov Chains of Graphs

-Applying \cref{thm:suff-stat-dyadic-indep-multigraph-joint-prob}, let $\vec{W} \coloneqq \sum_{i=1}^t \vec{Z}_i$, which is a single, dyadically independent $t$-\abbr{ermgm} random variable with sufficient statistic $\frac{1}{n-1} \vec{1} \cdot \vec{W}$.
-Then the joint probability of $G$ is proportional, per \cref{thm:suff-stat-dyadic-indep-multigraphs}, to the probability of $\vec{W}$, in which every edge is added to the multigraph by flipping a $p$-weighted coin for each dyad $t$ times.
+Applying \cref{thm:suff-stat-dyadic-indep-multigraph-joint-prob}, let $\vec{W} \coloneqq \sum_{i=1}^t \vec{Z}_i$, which is a single, dyadically independent $t$-\abbr{ERMGM} random variable with sufficient statistic $\frac{1}{n-1} \vec{1} \cdot \vec{W}$.
+Then the joint distribution of $G$ is proportional, per \cref{thm:suff-stat-dyadic-indep-multigraphs}, to the distribution of $\vec{W}$, in which every edge is added to the multigraph by flipping a $p$-weighted coin for each dyad $t$ times.
 Put differently, for each dyad $f$, $W(f)$ is an independent, binomially distributed random variable with parameters $t$ and $p$.

 The main difference between density and stability is that, when $\tau$ is stability, $P_p$ is symmetric by \cref{thm:puniform-symmetric} because symmetric differences commute (see \cref{ex:puniform-symmetric-difference}).
 The unique stationary distribution is uniform because $\kappa \equiv 1$ implies that all entries of $P_p$ are positive.
 Linear algebraically, we can say more.
 Since $\overline{\vec{a} \triangle \vec{a}}$ is the complete graph with $N$ edges for any $\vec{a}$, the diagonal elements of $P_p$ are $P_p(\vec{a}, \vec{a}) = p^N$, and the trace of $P_p$ is $2^N p^N$.
-Every other off-diagonal entry of $P_p$ has a $(1-p)$ factor, so $P_p \to I$ as $p \to 1^-$ and $P_p \to \frac{1}{2^N-1}\left(\vec{1}\vec{1}^\top - I\right)$ as $p \to 0^+$.
-At $p = \frac{1}{2}$, every row of $P_p = \frac{1}{2^N}\vec{1}\vec{1}^\top$ is the uniform distribution.
+Every other off-diagonal entry of $P_p$ has a $(1-p)$ factor, so $P_p \to I$ as $p \to 1^-$ and $P_p \to \frac{1}{2^N-1}\left(\vec{1}\vec{1}^{\transp} - I\right)$ as $p \to 0^+$.
+At $p = \frac{1}{2}$, every row of $P_p = \frac{1}{2^N}\vec{1}\vec{1}^{\transp}$ is the uniform distribution.

 \end{example}